Treatment for Delayed Sleep Phase Syndrome

 - 7th night: sleep at 10 p.m., wake at 6 a.m.

 Once consistent sleep-wake habits are established, they may be adjusted slightly.
-Patients typically strive for a sleep time between 10 p.m. and 11 p.m. and a wake time of 7 a.m.
+People typically strive for a sleep time between 10 p.m. and 11 p.m. and a wake time of 7 a.m.

 Following therapy, it is important to maintain a regular, scheduled wake-up time.
 In fact, some clinicians believe that straying at all from a schedule nullifies the effects of chronotherapy.

 Chronotherapy can interfere with prescription medications and indications associated with other disorders.
-For example, it should not be used in patients who take insulin or who have immune system disorders.
-Before beginning treatment, patients should consult a physician experienced in treating sleep disorders and the effects of combining chronotherapy with other treatments.
+For example, it should not be used in people who take insulin or those who have immune system disorders.
+Before beginning treatment, people should consult a physician experienced in treating sleep disorders and the effects of combining chronotherapy with other treatments.